Located on the Susquehanna River

 Wilbur E. Wolf III, Brigadier General (Retired)

-is the heart of the tiny home village.
-The community center will offer a full continuum of care that enhances the housing support provided by the VOPA Village.
+is the heart of Veterans Grove.
+The community center will offer a full continuum of care that enhances the housing support provided by Veterans Grove.
 The 6,000 square foot center features a community room and dining hall, a commercial kitchen, individual treatment rooms, meditation room, workshop, showers, and offices for on-site support staff.